flass/pantagruel/README.md

                        If set at init stage, this option will be maintained for all tasks.
 However, the remote address can be updated when calling a specific task; string 'none' cancels the HPC behaviour.

-    -c|--collapse      enable collapsing the rake clades in the gene trees (strongly recomended in datasets of size > 50 genomes).
+    -c|--collapse    (no value) Enable collapsing the rake clades in the gene trees (strongly recomended in datasets of size > 50 genomes).

-    -C|--collapse_par  [only for 'genetrees' task] specify parameters for collapsing the rake clades in the gene trees.
+    -C|--collapse_par  quoted string.
+Specifies parameters for collapsing the rake clades in the gene trees.
                        A single-quoted, semicolon-delimited string containing variable definitions must be provided.
                        Default is equivalent to providing the following string:
                           'cladesupp=70 ; subcladesupp=35 ; criterion=bs ; withinfun=median'